Gabriel Dessauer: Choral concerts

+In 2010, he chose works by Bach, including his Mass in G minor and choral movements from cantatas BWV 140, BWV 12, BWV 120 and Wir danken dir, Gott, wir danken dir, BWV 29.
+In 2011 he conducted Haydn's Die Schöpfung.
+The children's choir sang along with the soprano.

 To celebrate the 150th anniversary of the choir in 2012, Dessauer commissioned Colin Mawby to compose the Missa solemnis Bonifatius-Messe.
-Mawby wrote the Mass in 2011 for the forces available at the church (soprano, choir, children's choir, oboe and organ), and the work was premiered on 3 October 2012.
+Mawby wrote the mass in 2011 for the forces available at the church (soprano, choir, children's choir, oboe and organ), and the work was premiered on 3 October 2012.
 The organist was Ignace Michiels from St. Salvator's Cathedral in Bruges, soprano Natascha Jung, and oboist Leonie Dessauer.
-A second performance took place on 3 November in the Frankfurter Dom, with organist Andreas Boltz.
-In 2013 he performed Schubert's Mass No. 6 along with his Unfinished Symphony.
+A second performance took place on 3 November at the Frankfurt Cathedral, with cathedral organist Andreas Boltz.
+In 2013 Dessauer performed Schubert's Mass No. 6 along with his Unfinished Symphony.
 The concert of 2014 was John Rutter's Magnificat.